rwcuminale/English-3/README.md

 The year will explore the following discrete units:

-1. Exploratory and Clarifying Writing
+1. Course Introduction & Writing Process
-2. Writing Freedom
+2. Words that Shaped a Nation
 3. The Individual in Society
 3. Power, Protest and Change
 4. Grit and Grandeur